vahanfreiheit/fdctina/README.md

 ### Publish

+First you have to start your docker machine with `vagrant up` (see `INSTALL_DOCKER.md`) Then you can publish the website with this command, executed in the root of this repo:

     $ act --secret GITHUB_TOKEN=$GITHUB_TOKEN deploy

 You have to select the medium installation on the first execution of `act`.